electron/electron/docs/tutorial/first-app.md

 ```

 Create a new empty folder for your new Electron application.
 Open up your
-command line client and run `npm init` from that very folder.
+command-line client and run `npm init` from that very folder.

 ```sh
 npm init